 A wide spectrum of past speakers includes Ambassadors Ryan Crocker, Sherry Rehman, and Vitaly Churkin; former government officials Richard Haass, Vali Nasr and Jared Cohen; journalists Thomas Friedman, Christiane Amanpour, and Fareed Zakaria; and a range of distinguished academicians and analysts including Francis Fukuyama, Ian Bremmer and former Nobel Prize recipients Joseph Stiglitz and Paul Krugman.

-As the new season begins, we value your membership and participation in the dialogue that is a hallmark of the OTR tradition.
+We value your membership and participation in the dialogue that is a hallmark of the OTR tradition.
 We remain committed to the careful study of all sides of foreign policy issues.
-We are hopeful that the lectures and questions will continue to challenge existing paradigms, stir intellectual debate, and enlighten us all.
+We are hopeful that the lectures and questions will continue to challenge existing paradigms, stir intellectual debate, and enlighten all who participate.